Wide angle acceptance and high-speed track recognition in nuclear emulsion: Performance of the large-angle track recognition

 \subsection{Angle accuracy}

 The angle accuracy of the microtracks is evaluated by using the angle differences from the basetracks, as explained in Sect.~\ref{ssec:analysis:microtrack_new}.
 Figure~\ref{fig:04:microtrack_fitting_iteration_angle_acc_fit} shows the angle accuracy of the microtracks recognized by the $60\,\mathrm{\mu m}$ and $30\,\mathrm{\mu m}$ thick emulsion gel layers.
-The discrepancy of the angle accuracy observed when comparing Figures~\ref{fig:03:microtrack_angle_accuracy} and \ref{fig:04:microtrack_fitting_iteration_angle_acc_fit}, has been reduced significantly due to the linear fitting to the binarized images.
-This angle accuracy plot is fitted by using equation.~\eqref{eq:angle_accuracy} and the result is $\delta_y = 0.41 \pm 0.01\,\mathrm{\mu m}$ and $\delta_z = 1.32 \pm 0.02\,\mathrm{\mu m}$. $\delta_z$ is better than the depth of field of HTS, $4\,\mathrm{\mu m}$.
+The discrepancy of the angle accuracy observed when comparing figures ~\ref{fig:03:microtrack_angle_accuracy} and \ref{fig:04:microtrack_fitting_iteration_angle_acc_fit}, has been reduced significantly due to the linear fitting to the binarized images.
+This angle accuracy plot is fitted by using equation~\eqref{eq:angle_accuracy} and the result is $\delta_y = 0.41 \pm 0.01\,\mathrm{\mu m}$ and $\delta_z = 1.32 \pm 0.02\,\mathrm{\mu m}$. $\delta_z$ is better than the depth of field of HTS, $4\,\mathrm{\mu m}$.
 This is because the measurement of the angle uses not only two position information but that of all the hit pixels in the 16 tomographic images.
+When the angle of the track gets larger, it tends not to be fully detected by one sensor.
+In this case, the angle of the track is reconstructed with less information and the angle accuracy gets worse.
+Therefore, data points and fitted curve is inconsistent in the area of $|\tan\theta_{y,\mathrm{base}}| > 4.5$ in Fig.~\ref{fig:04:microtrack_fitting_iteration_angle_acc_fit}.

 The angle accuracy of the basetracks is then evaluated using the angle difference between two adjacent films in the ECC.
 There are no materials between the films used in this evaluation.
 Thus, the angle difference ($\Delta\tan\theta_{x(y),\mathrm{base}}$) is obtained from those films and the angle accuracy is evaluated.
-The basetracks can be measured with an accuracy of 0.065 even for large angle tracks ($|\tan\theta_{x(y),\mathrm{base}}| \simeq 5.0$), as shown in Figure~\ref{fig:04:basetrack_precision}.
+The basetracks can be measured with an accuracy of 0.065 even for large angle tracks ($|\tan\theta_{x(y),\mathrm{base}}| \simeq 5.0$), as shown in figure~\ref{fig:04:basetrack_precision}.

 Figure~\ref{fig:04:new_rad_lat_precision} shows the width of the distributions of the angle differences of two adjacent basetracks.
 Here, the angle difference represents the difference of $\theta$ and not that of $\tan\theta$.
 The angle difference is projected on two planes formed by the directions defined below. $\hat{t}$ is the upstream track direction, and $\hat{l}'$ and $\hat{r}'$ are defined as